English Bulldog: The gentlest, most affectionate couch potato in the world

 English Bulldogs are enjoying a surge in popularity recently.
 They were the 6th most popular dog in both 2011 and 2010.

 English Bulldogs have a rather violent past.
 They were originally bred for Bull Baiting - that is, holding a bull by the nose long enough for the butcher to kill it.
 Baited bull meat was considered tastier and it was an offense to sell un-baited meat for human consumption.

-This eventually led to bull baiting becoming a sport from between the 13th and 19th Century with a lot of money being bet on which dog would successfully pin the bull to the ground and thus win.
+This eventually led to bull baiting becoming a sport from between the 13th and 19th Centuries, with a lot of money being bet on which dog would successfully pin the bull to the ground and thus win.

 Several dogs were killed during this sport either by maiming, being tossed into the air, being trampled on or by being gored by the bull.

 Thankfully, the Cruelty To Animals Act was passed in Parliament in 1835 which made bull baiting illegal.
 Unfortunately for Bulldogs, this made them rather redundant.
 In 1865, a few dog lovers got together and decided to try to save the breed from extinction.